saradomi/little-lemon/README.md

 ## Project Description

+Designed and built for Meta Front-End Developer Professional Certificate.
 Little Lemon Restaurant is an online application designed to streamline the process of making reservations and ordering food from the comfort of your home.
-Whether you're planning a special dinner or simply craving your favorite dish, Little Lemon Restaurant ensures a seamless experience for both customers and restaurant staff.

 ## Features